A Darkling Plain: Part One

-Tom and Wren meet Wolf on Harrowbarrow, a burrowing Traction City, which takes them closer to London.
-With Wolf accompanying them, they fly the Jenny Haniver over the Green Storm border, and finally reaching the debris field of London.
-There they discover that the survivors of MEDUSA have rebuilt a society in London, led by Tom's old boss and now Mayor Chudleigh Pomeroy.
-Garamond, the paranoid head of security, convinces Pomeroy to keep them there as he suspects that they may inform others of London's survival.
-Tom, Wren and Wolf eventually discover a new traction town being rebuilt near the ruins, a project that was in-progress long before Magnus Crome decided to use MEDUSA.
-Noticing that "New London" has no wheels, the leading Engineer Dr. Childermass explains that it uses Magnetic Levitation to float above the ground, making it less harmful to the environment.
-Wolf slips away from the conversation and escapes back to Harrowbarrow, intent on devouring New London and to use the technology to make his city better.
+Tom and Wren meet Wolf aboard Harrowbarrow, a burrowing Traction City that carries them closer to London.
+With Wolf in tow, they pilot the Jenny Haniver over the Green Storm border and reach London’s debris field.
+There, they find MEDUSA survivors who have rebuilt life in the city, now led by Tom’s former boss, Mayor Chudleigh Pomeroy.
+Garamond, the overly suspicious head of security, convinces Pomeroy to keep them around, worried they might spill the secret about London’s survival.
+Eventually, Tom, Wren, and Wolf come across a new traction town being built near the ruins, a project that began long before Magnus Crome unleashed MEDUSA.
+Seeing that “New London” has no wheels, Dr Childermass, the lead engineer, explains it uses Magnetic Levitation to float above the ground, reducing environmental harm.
+Wolf quietly slips away and returns to Harrowbarrow, plotting to consume New London and claim the technology for his own city.

-Meanwhile, the former Lost Boy Fishcake has partially rebuilt the Stalker Fang in Cairo.
-The Stalker Fang often malfunctions, alternating in personality between the kind and supportive Anna-side and the cold and merciless Stalker-side.
-Fishcake informs Fang that Cairo is stopping to trade with Lost Boy-ruled Brighton where they steal a limpet and make their way to the state of Shan Guo, where the Stalker will do something "important".

-Walking the rest of the way by foot, Fishcake and Fang stop at a hermitage, that is inhabited by Sathya, an exiled commander of the Green Storm and an old friend to Anna.
-The Anna-side of the Stalker doesn't wish to harm Sathya, and wants former London Engineer Dr. Popjoy, who resurrected her in Predator’s Gold to eliminate the Stalker-side.
-Despite protestations, Fishcake accompanies her to Batmunkh Gompa.
-However, before meeting Popjoy, the Stalker-side returns and demands that he remove the Anna-side.
-Popjoy explains to her that the brain he fitted her with in Rogue's Roost was from a much older model he found in the Arctic and that it was from a "Remembering Machine" that helped to keep a nomad culture alive.
-When Popjoy discovers that the Stalker Fang will reactivate ODIN (standing for Orbital Defence Initiative), an orbital weapon with firepower similar to MEDUSA, he protests; but the Stalker kills him.
-The Stalker Fang takes Fishcake with her to Erdene Tezh, her old home.
+Elsewhere, former Lost Boy Fishcake has partially rebuilt the Stalker Fang in Cairo. where its personality shifts between the compassionate Anna side and the ruthless Stalker side.
+Fishcake informs Fang that Cairo is stopping to trade with Lost Boy-controlled Brighton, where they steal a limpet before heading off to Shan Guo, where the Stalker plans to do something “important.”
+As they travel on foot, Fishcake and Fang reach a remote hermitage where Sathya, a former Green Storm commander and Anna’s old friend, lives in exile.
+The Anna side of the Stalker refuses to harm Sathya and seeks out Dr Popjoy, the London engineer who brought her back in Predator’s Gold, to remove the Stalker side.
+Against objections, Fishcake goes with her to Batmunkh Gompa.
+Before they can find Popjoy, the Stalker side reemerges and orders him to erase the Anna side.
+Popjoy explains that the brain he implanted in Rogue’s Roost came from an ancient “Remembering Machine” he discovered in the Arctic, meant to preserve nomadic culture.
+When he learns that Stalker Fang plans to reactivate ODIN (Orbital Defence Initiative), an orbital weapon equally destructive as MEDUSA, he protests—only for her to kill him.
+Stalker Fang then takes Fishcake with her to Erdene Tezh, her old home.